BROOKLYN SAVVY

 Cast: Toni Williams, Dr. Maria DeLongoria, Jennifer Jones Austin, Edwin Raymond, Gwen Carr

-#109 Hip-Hop & The Church
+#109 Hip-Hop & the Church

-Hip-Hop is celebrating its 50th anniversary.
-And the nation at large, some for the very first time, are getting to hear untold stories from pioneers of the most lucrative genre in the music business.
-In this episode we speak to Hip-Hop dance pioneer and now film director Ariyan Johnson who takes a deep dive, talking with pastors, historians and artists in her new film “Spiritual Cyphers: Hip Hop and The Church.”
+Hip-hop is celebrating its 50th anniversary.
+The nation at large, and some for the very first time, are hearing previously untold stories from pioneers of the most lucrative genre in the music business.
+In this episode, we speak with hip-hop dance pioneer and now film director Ariyan Johnson, who takes a deep dive, talking with pastors, historians and artists in her new film Spiritual Cyphers: Hip Hop and the Church.

 Cast: Toni Williams, Ariyan Johnson, Cetra Dance, Dr. Kathleen Turner, Suncerae